3 tornadoes hit Massachusetts after Henri barrels into New England

 Thousands were still without power in Rhode Island on Tuesday, where Henri's center made its landfall on Sunday.

-President Joe Biden has declared disasters in Massachusetts, Rhode Island, Vermont and Connecticut.
+President Biden has declared disasters in Massachusetts, Rhode Island, Vermont and Connecticut.

 CLICK HERE TO GET THE FOX NEWS APP